Ahustoft/100DaysOfCode/log.md

 **Link to work:** https://github.com/Ahustoft/100DaysOfCode

-### Day 3: April 18, 2019
+### Day 2: April 18, 2019

-**Today's Progress**: Did research for making an artist portfolio site for a friend.
+**Today's Progress**: Set up some of the HTML layout for the navbar, did research on navbars.

-**Thoughts:** Found some good inspiration and set up folders and files for the project.
+**Thoughts:** Trying to figure out a proper way to set up the navbar, and think i will go for mobile first approach.

 **Link to work:** https://github.com/Ahustoft/100DaysOfCode